-Formerly Coordinator of Postgraduate Medicine at Edith Cowan University, Perth, Richard has a wide experience of health and health education and this has given me insights into the effective
+Formerly Coordinator of Postgraduate Medicine at Edith Cowan University, Perth, Richard has a wide experience of health and health education, and this has given him insights into the effective

 use of health resources.
 His extensive writing and committee work has given him the ability to use representative roles to further the cause of the consumer in health environments.
 Since his retirement from full time work in 2015 he has become interested in consumer representation and how his previous academic experience equips him to deal with the challenges offered to a representative.

 Richard has been on HCC’s Management Committee for four years and was re-nominated at the 2020 AGM for a further three years.